jgte/zh/en_price.md

 The renting costs are:
 - 150 euro per night or 800 euro per week (7 nights);
-- 75 euro for every night less than a week (up to 2 nights);
+- 75 euro discount for every night less than a week (up to 2 nights);
 - 50 euro discount per week after the first week.

 This means (number of nights: renting cost in euro):